NHS-digital-website/indicators-hippo-migrator/README.md

 # NHS Digital Publication System - Migrator

-The new, Hippo CMS based publication system requires that data from legacy systems is transferred into it and made available from the go-live.

-At the moment of writing, there are three such systems:
-* NHS Digital [Clinical Indicators portal].
-* Content making up National Indicator Library spread around various sources.
-* [GOSS]-based legacy Publications System.

-This project implements a [Spring Boot]-based command line application used to convert content of the first two legacy systems into a format understood by [EXIM] (Hippo import/export interface).
-Content of the third system is addressed by a separate, [dedicated migrator application][goss-hippo-migrator].
+Prior to going live with the new Hippo CMS based publication system, there was a need to transfer volumes of data from legacy systems into it.
+This program was written to facilitate conversion of such legacy data into a format allowing to import it using Hippo's [EXIM] interface.

+This program was never intended nor designed to be a general-purpose importing mechanism and has to be modified specifically for each new type of import.
+The expectation was that such imports would be few and far between, eventually ceasing completely soon after the initial go-live.
+As such, its design is less polished than it would normally be for an application that requires frequent and long-term maintenance so expect inconsistencies in the coding style and few abstractions, resulting from ad hoc modifications for small, one-off imports.

 ## Development
+This program is implemented as a [Spring Boot]-based command line application.

+In order to add support for a new type of import, create your own class implementing interface `MigrationTask` referring to other classes that implement this interface as an example.
+Register your class in `MigratorConfiguration.tasks` method to make it available for execution.
+Task's core logic is executed through method `MigrationTask.execute` while boolean value returned from `MigrationTask.isRequested` determines whether the task will be executed at all (typically examining arguments provided from command line).

+If your import requires some command line parameters (typically it will need at least a path to where the source data can be read from), add them to `ExecutionParameters` and initialise them via `ExecutionConfigurator`; see `getArgumentsDescriptors` and `getFlagsDescriptors` in the latter for adding usage info available to be printed in console.
+Note that there are two types of command line options - flags that toggle features or tasks and arguments that pass values into the program.
+See how other task classes use the execution parameters.

 If this is your first contact with this project, having checked `master` branch out, execute `make init`.
 This only needs to be done once and it configures your local repo for git.

 Before you make a pull request, make sure to:
 * Have all your individual commits squashed into one.